Patricia Karani (Kenya) will not only fight for her own life but the life of a child, a parent, a mother, a father or a friend who has lost hope.

 How is the knowledge level among medical personnel in Kenya?

 There is no specialist center for HAE in the whole country, nor are there HAE clinically trained medical personnel.
 When it comes to HAE, the knowledge of our Kenyan doctors is dangerously low – around “1” on a scale from 1 to 10, I’d say.
 Furthermore, the access to medication is very limited and in case of an attack, patients are given antihistamines, hydrocortisone or adrenaline.
-However, Dr. Eric Njenga, who is a vital part of Hereditary Angio Edema-Kenya, is working hard to raise awareness though doctors and nurses in the emergency rooms of the hospitals in Kenya.
+I am working with various doctors to raise awareness through doctors and nurses in the emergency rooms of the hospitals in Kenya.

 Most recently you have been appointed HAEi Regional Patient Advocate from Africa.
 Do you have any thoughts on that particular topic?